liogiladi/zoop-lang/README.md

 A basic interpreter for Zoop language.

-> Side note: Unfortunetly, markdown's custom code snippets / html tags cannot be highlighted.
+> Unfortunetly, markdown's custom code snippets / html tags cannot be highlighted.
 > So everything is a blob of white text :/

 # Comments